drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Caveats

 - Only administrators can install applications in `/Applications` (local directory).
-Finder and Installer will prompt a standard user with an authentication dialog.
-Many applications can be installed in `~/Applications` instead (the directory can be created).
-As a rule of thumb: applications that do not require admin access – or do not complain about not being installed in `/Applications` – should be installed in the user directory, the rest in the local directory.
+Finder and Installer will prompt a standard user with a password prompt asking an administrator to approve the change.
+Many applications can be installed in `~/Applications` instead.
+As a rule of thumb, applications which do not require admin access – or do not complain about not being installed in `/Applications` – should be installed in the user directory, the rest in the local directory.
 App Store applications are still installed in `/Applications` and require no additional authentication.
 - `sudo` is not available in shells of the standard user, which requires using `su` or `login` to enter a shell of the admin account.
 This can make some maneuvers trickier and requires some basic experience with command-line interfaces.
-- System Settings and several system utilities (e.g., Wi-Fi Diagnostics) require root privileges for full functionality.
+- System Settings and several system utilities (e.g., Wi-Fi Diagnostics) require administrator permission for full functionality.
 Some System Settings need to be unlocked by selecting the lock icon.
 Some applications will simply prompt for authentication upon opening, others must be opened by an admin account directly to access all functions (e.g., Console).
 - There are third-party applications that will not work correctly because they assume the user account is an admin.
 These programs may have to be executed by the admin account, or by using the `open` utility.
 - See additional discussion in [issue 167](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/167).

 ## Setup

 Accounts can be created and managed in System Settings.
-On existing systems, it is generally easier to create a second admin account and then demote the first account, avoiding data migration.
+On existing systems, it is generally easier to create a second admin account and then change the original account from an administrator account to a standard account.
 Newly-installed systems should instead add a standard account after setup.

 Demoting an account can be done either from the new admin account in System Settings – the other account must be logged out – or by executing these commands (it may not be necessary to execute both, see [issue 179](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/179)):